 We believe these examples demonstrate, individually and in combination, that serious economic and environmental problems will follow if the adjustment approach is not corrected forthwith.
 We are not apportioning responsibility for each of these individual changes to any one particular party, either in the Troika or in the Government.
-But we do hold all these bodies responsible and accountable for implementing the objectives and measures of the economic and financial adjustment programme in a way that does not exacerbate worsening environmental conditions in Greece, is consistent with the provisions of international and EU law and which foresees in advance combined consequences of these various policy interventions through rigorous implementation of recognised environmental assessment methodologies.
+But we do hold all these bodies responsible and accountable for implementing the objectives and measures of the economic and financial adjustment programme in a way that does not exacerbate worsening environmental conditions in Greece, is consistent with the provisions of the European Union Treaty and European law and which foresees in advance combined consequences of these various policy interventions through rigorous implementation of recognised environmental assessment methodologies.